Other Tobacco Products

 - The third are Camel Sticks, which look like toothpicks.
 The stick lasts the longest of the three products, about 20-30 minutes each, and has the most nicotine, about 3.1 milligrams per stick, similar to the nicotine content in about two cigarettes.

-Because these are such new products, little is known about the health effects of using any of these dissolvable tobacco products.
+Because these are newer and minimally studied products, little is known about the health effects of using any of these dissolvable tobacco products.

 Marketing Dissolvable Tobacco Products